s-kachroo/StudentGuideAi/README.md

 ### Experimentation and RAG Workflow?
 - We have python notebooks in the [folder](./experiments/).
-- [WIP] We are constantly improving our experimentations.
+- [WIP] We're constantly improving our experimentations.

 ### How to Run the Project?